httk/httk/Examples/6_website/5_blog/src/content/blog.md

 Blog
 ====

-This page list our blog posts.
+Below is a list of all blog posts available here.